Several quality

 But while Mark was

-working the kinks out of our
+working the kinks out of our DIY

-dog doors
+dog doors,

 the hens were showing up in the garden every morning.
 Meanwhile,